Fox-ML-infrastructure/Fox-v1-infra/LEGAL/SUBSCRIPTIONS.md

 **Any business or internal use by or for a commercial organization requires a commercial license**, regardless of whether the use directly generates revenue, is experimental, is a proof of concept, or is claimed to be "non-commercial" or "research-only."
 See `COMMERCIAL_LICENSE.md` Section 1 for the complete definition of "Commercial Use."

-**FOR THE AVOIDANCE OF DOUBT:** There is no "free trial" or "evaluation period" for commercial use.
+**FOR THE AVOIDANCE OF DOUBT:** There is no "free trial" or "evaluation period" for Commercial Use (as defined in `COMMERCIAL_LICENSE.md` Section 1).
 Any use within a business context requires a commercial license from the start.
-The 30-day evaluation period described in `LEGAL/SUPPORT_POLICY.md` is for non-commercial evaluation only and does not permit commercial use.
+The 30-day evaluation period described in `LEGAL/SUPPORT_POLICY.md` is for non-commercial evaluation only and does not permit Commercial Use.

 ### Academic & Personal Use (AGPL-3.0 Only)